inpsyde/multilingual-press/readme.txt

 - User specific language settings for the back-end.
 Every user can choose a preferred language for the user interface without affecting the output of the front-end.
 - Show posts with incomplete translations in a dashboard widget.

+= WPML to MultilingualPress =
+If you want to switch from the plugin WPML to this multilingual plugin MultilingualPress, then use the helping hands of the plugin [WPML to MultilingualPress](https://wordpress.org/plugins/wpml-to-multilingualpress/).
+This plugin convert posts from an existing WPML multilingual site via XLIFF Export/Import for MultilingualPress.

 == Installation ==